“My day doesn’t look anything like yours no matter how hard I try to make it…

 She will tell me I am a great mom and she knows this because she knows my heart… because I’m part of her.

 I can call but she will never call back.

 I’ll have a day where I just want to pick up the phone and call my mom and talk for hours and hours about things that matter and things that don’t.
 Where I want to talk about everything and nothing and somehow get off the phone feeling like all the world’s problems were solved, at least mine anyways.

 I can talk to her about all these things, but she can’t answer back.

-I’ll have a moment in time where I am 32 years old and still have questions that I want to ask my mom and I will never be able to get her answers because I was robbed of that time, robbed of the answers to those questions.
+I’ll have a moment in time where I am 32 years old and still have questions I want to ask my mom.
+But I will never be able to get her answers because I was robbed of that time, robbed of the answers to those questions.